jmoiron/sqlx/index.md

 }
 ```

-The primary interface extension added to Rows is `StructScan()`, which automatically scans results into struct fields.
+The primary extension on sqlx.Rows is `StructScan()`, which automatically scans results into struct fields.
 Note that the fields must be [exported](http://golang.org/doc/effective_go.html#names) in order for sqlx to be able to write into them, something true of *all* marshallers in Go.
 You can use the `db` struct tag to specify which column name maps to each struct field, or set `sqlx.NameMapper` to a `func(string) string` to define a mapping.
 The default mapping is to use `strings.Lower`.
 For more information about `StructScan` and the additional extensions `SliceScan` and `MapScan`, see the [section on advanced scanning](#scanning).

-#### QueryRow
+### QueryRow

 QueryRow is suitable for fetching one row from the server.
-It takes a connection from the connection pool and executes the query using Query, returning a `Row` object which has its own internal rows and cached error result:
+It takes a connection from the connection pool and executes the query using Query, returning a `Row` object which has its own internal Rows object:

 ```go
 row := db.QueryRow("SELECT * FROM place WHERE telcode=?", 852)